 A. Maintain trees, shrubs and herbaceous plantings by pruning, cultivating, watering, weeding, fertilizing, tightening and repairing stakes and guy supports, and resetting to proper grades or vertical position, as required to establish healthy, viable plantings.
 Restore or replace damaged tree wrappings.
-Maintain trees, shrubs and herbaceous plantings for the following period: 90 calendar days following Substantial Completion.
+Maintain trees, shrubs and herbaceous plantings for the following period: 90 days following Substantial Completion.

-2.1 TREES, SHRUBS, AND VINES
+2.1 SHRUBS AND VINES

-- A. General: Furnish nursery-grown trees, shrubs and herbaceous plants conforming to ANSI Z60.1 with healthy root systems developed by transplanting or root pruning.
-Provide well-shaped, fully-branched, healthy, vigorous stock free of disease, insects, eggs, larvae, and defects such as knots, sun scald, injuries, abrasion, and disfigurement. - 1.
-Grade: Provide trees, shrubs and herbaceous plants of sizes and grades conforming to ANSI Z60.1 for type of tree required.
-Trees, shrubs and herbaceous plants of a larger size may be used if acceptable to Landscape Architect, with proportionate increase in size of roots or balls or container. - 2.
-Species: All trees, shrubs and herbaceous plants shall be true to species and cultivar specified.
+- A. General: Furnish nursery-grown shrubs and herbaceous plants conforming to ANSI Z60.1 with healthy root systems developed by transplanting or root pruning.
+Provide well-shaped, fully-branched, healthy, vigorous stock free of disease, insects, eggs, larvae, and defects such as knots, sun scald, injuries, abrasion, and disfigurement. - Grade: Provide shrubs and herbaceous plants of sizes and grades conforming to ANSI Z60.1 for type of tree required.
+Shrubs and herbaceous plants of a larger size may be used if acceptable to Landscape Architect, with proportionate increase in size of roots or balls or container. - Species: All shrubs and herbaceous plants shall be true to species and cultivar specified.
 Certification of cultivars by supplying nursery must be supplied in writing to Construction Manager and Landscape Architect. - 3.
-Labels: Label at least 1 tree, shrub or herbaceous plant of each variety and size with a securely attached, waterproof tag bearing legible designation of botanical and common name.
-Field Tags by Landscape Architect shall not be removed until so directed by City Representative and Landscape Architect.
+Labels: Label at least 1 shrub or herbaceous plant of each variety and size with a securely attached, waterproof tag bearing legible designation of botanical and common name.
+Field Tags by Landscape Architect shall not be removed until so directed by Construction Manager and Landscape Architect. - 4.

-- 4. Single Stem Trees: Single-stem trees with straight trunk, well-balanced crown, and intact leader, of height and caliper indicated, conforming to ANSI Z60.1 for type of trees required. - 5.
-Branching Height: For single-stem trees branching height shall be 5-0" and not more than 1/2 tree height or as required by Landscape Architect or indicated on the Drawings.
-Limbing up shall not deform natural form of the tree. - 6.
-Multiple-Stem Trees: Multiple-stem trees with multiple basal or low branched stems, and well-balanced crown, of height and caliper indicated, conforming to ANSI Z60.1 for type of trees required.
-Unless specified otherwise multiple-stem trees shall have 3 to 5 stems minimum. - 7.
 Depth of Planting: The depth of planting must be checked for all trees being tagged at the nursery.
 If the root/trunk flare is not visible, the root/trunk (the intersection of the trunk and the buttress roots) must be located.
-Any tree with significant adventitious root growth or evidence of girdling roots shall be subject to rejection by Landscape Architect on a case by case basis.
-Any soil above the root/trunk flare shall be removed prior to digging.
-After the removal of any excess soil above the root/trunk flare, the tree shall be hand dug and drum laced. - 8.
+Any soil above the root/trunk flare shall be removed prior to digging. - 5.
 Container Grown Material: Container grown shrubs and herbaceous plants shall be nursery grown, conforming to ANSI Z60.1.
 Shrubs shall be healthy, vigorous, well rooted, fully branched, symmetrical, and well formed.
 Container stock shall have well developed fibrous roots, so that the root mass will retain its shape and hold together when removed from the container.
-Container plants shall not be root bound. - 9.
+Container plants shall not be root bound. - 6.
 Substitution.
-Substitution by Contractor shall not be permitted. - 10.
-Ornamental Grasses and Herbaceous Material Sources: Ornamental Grasses and Herbaceous material shall be provided by grower specializing in Ornamental Grass and Herbaceous plant production. - 11.
+Substitution by Contractor shall not be permitted.

+- 7. Ornamental Grasses and Herbaceous Material Sources: Ornamental Grasses and Herbaceous material shall be provided by grower specializing in Ornamental Grass and Herbaceous plant production. - 8.
 Sources: Unless otherwise specified all plant materials shall be from a well established Southern California region grower or nursery.
-Plants shall come from the following sources: - a.
-GENERAL NURSERIES
+Plants shall come from the following sources: